Create unique IDs in Pipeline Builder

 • Reliance on State: Generating monotonically increasing IDs requires maintaining state between rows.

 These disadvantages indicate that using monotonically increasing IDs is not the best approach for generating unique identifiers in a data pipeline application.
-Instead, as detailed in the previous section, we recommend using the concatenation of string columns followed by a SHA256 hash.
+Instead, as detailed in the previous sections, we recommend using the concatenation of string columns followed by a SHA256 hash or UUID V5.

 If a set of unique columns to hash is not available